 Most virtual real-time sessions are held in the evenings but there are some trainings that occur during weekday daytime hours.
-Please email HCGH-CHWtraining@jhmi.edu to get more information about the program schedule before signing up.
+You can review the course schedule here.

 In addition to the 10 weeks of learning, students are required to participate in a 40-hour in-person field practicum facilitated by the HCGH Community Care Team.
 This 40 hour practicum is required by the State of Maryland to earn accreditation as a Community Health Worker.

-Winter Cohort =January 10-April 15.
-Registration closes December 15, or sooner if class is full.
+Spring Cohort =March 21-June 30.
+Registration closes February 23, or sooner if class is full.